TrendingTechnology/Interact/README.md

 Just like before with the draggable and throwable modifiers, the rotatable stops when release while the spinnable keeps rotating with the angular velocity of the release.

-SwiftUI's `RotationGesture` is built into these as well as an overlay handle that can be dragged in a circular motion.

-These two modifiers can be initiallized with a drag or throw gesture.
-For Example

-**Built In Features**

-* SwiftUI's `RotationGesture`
-* A draggable "handle" overlay that can be moved in a circular motion to rotate the view.

 ```Swift